-The lowland Amazon forests of Tambopata National Reserve offer the ideal habitat for at least eight species of South American monkey.
-Of these species, five are sighted regularly in the trees around Tambopata Ecolodge, and in the branches above the extensive network of surrounding trails maintained by the lodge.
+The Amazon basin contained within Tambopata National Reserve and our own Tambopata Private Conservation Area conserves the lowland tropical forest ecosystems in which at least eight species of South American monkey thrive.
+Of these, five species are sighted regularly by our staff and guests in the treetops around Tambopata Ecolodge, and in the branches above the extensive trail system we maintain in the pristine forests that surround our jungle lodge.

-They are the saddleback tamarin monkey (Saguinus fuscicollis), dusky titi monkey (Callicebus moluch), squirrel monkey (Saimiri sciureus boliviensis), brown capuchin monkey (Cebus apella), and the black-headed night monkey (Aotus nigriceps), which as its name suggests is primarily nocturnal.
-Farther from the Ecolodge, in the forests explored during the different excursions guests are offered, in addition to these five species the red howler monkey is also commonly heard or sighted.
+These monkeys include the saddleback tamarin monkey (Saguinus fuscicollis), dusky titi monkey (Callicebus moloch), squirrel monkey (Saimiri sciureus boliviensis), brown capuchin monkey (Cebus apella), and the black-headed night monkey (Aotus nigriceps), which as its name suggests is the only one of these species which is nocturnal.
+Beyond our Private Conservation Area, in the forests we visit during the different jungle excursions we offer our guests, in addition to these five species the red howler monkey (Alouatta seniculus) is also commonly heard or sighted.

-The small, 35-centimeter-long squirrel monkey is often the first primate species seen by visitors to Tambopata Ecolodge.
-They are extremely curious, roaming through the forest canopy in large troops, seemingly undisturbed by the presence of humans far below.
+The small, 35-centimeter-long squirrel monkey is often the first primate species seen by the travelers from all over the world who visit us at Tambopata Ecolodge.
+Squirrel monkeys are extremely curious animals, roaming through the forest canopy in large troops, seemingly undisturbed by the presence of humans far below.

 Dusky titi monkeys are a monogamous species, mating for life.
 Like the howler monkey, they have red fur.
 Rather than forming the hierarchical troops common to many other species of monkey, they live in small groups composed of an adult mating pair and their offspring.
 Experts believe that the high degree of coordination seen in the activities of mating pairs of dusky tit monkeys is an indication of their very close emotional bond.
 They tend to be extremely wary in the presence of humans.
 The vocalization they employ to define their territory is often heard on forest trails.